hardwario/hardwario-tower/README.md

 ``pio platform install https://github.com/hardwario/hardwario-tower.git``

+You will also need to install our library twr-sdk:

+``pio lib --global install https://github.com/hardwario/twr-sdk.git``

 To work with our devices we recommend to use [twr-skeleton](https://github.com/hardwario/twr-skeleton).

 You can also visit [our documentation](https://tower.hardwario.com/en/latest/firmware/basic-overview/) to get started with firmware.